zhzhuang-zju/zhzhuang-zju/README.md

 - ⚡ Fun fact: ...
 -->

 zhzhuang-zju is a software engineer and works 100% on open source, focusing on multi-cluster scheduling, AI application deployment, and CI/CD to accelerate the growth and implementation of cloud-native projects.
-He is now a core developer of Karmada, a CNCF incubation project.
+He is now a maintainer of Karmada, a CNCF incubation project.

 He actively shares his expertise, having presented Karmada's use in AI/big data workload deployment at KCD 2025, and delivered a presentation at KubeCon Europe 2026.